 Don’t believe me?
 Just check out a snippet from this report by Quartz:

-A new report from Freelancers Union and Upwork estimates that there are now 56.7 million Americans freelancers, an increase of 3.7 million in the past five years.
+A new report from Freelancers Union and other sites estimates that there are now 56.7 million Americans freelancers, an increase of 3.7 million in the past five years.

 “The shift has really been enabled by technology,” says Freelancer Union director Caitlin Pearce.
 “Companies are increasingly looking for freelance labor because of the cost savings they represent and because of its efficiency as companies scale up and down their work.”

 So, if you decide to become a freelance voice over artist, you’ll be in good company.
 It doesn’t hurt that you’ll also be taking a big chunk out of the $4.4 billion/year voice over industry.
 Just sayin’.
 I know you’re in it to win it, after all.

 Is There Any Voice Over Freelance Training Required?

 The good thing is that the answer to that question is no. While you won’t beat out competitors for some jobs (like say, video game voice overs) unless you have a God-given natural touch, there are many jobs available for the gifted conversationalist.
 Now, this doesn’t mean that you should be irresponsible about your craft; no one’s going to like a smart-aleck who believes they can pull a fast one over their clients.